Can I Clean My Home’s Air Ducts Myself?

-Due to prolonged accumulation of contaminants, it may become hard to have a good flow of air through the ducts.
+Due to the prolonged accumulation of contaminants, it may become hard to have a good flow of air through the ducts.

 Can I just use a shop vac?

 We all love our shop vac, it’s that noisy powerful vacuum that never complains about what you task it with picking up.
 In fact, my wife loves it so much I can find her using it throughout the house.
 But let’s be clear about exactly what a shop vac is, and isn’t.
-It’s basically just a vacuum cleaner.
+It’s just a vacuum cleaner.
 The main benefit of a shop vac over a standard vacuum is the size of the tube and the uninterrupted sucking that it produces.
 It can also be used on both wet and dry stuff.
-It picks up fine dust, saw dust as well as larger items as nails and screws.
-So it does a reasonably good job at cleaning your home’s vents.
+It picks up fine dust, sawdust as well as larger items as nails and screws.
+So it does a reasonably good job of cleaning your home’s vents.

 However, one major limitation with a shop vac, or any consumer vacuum is its limited range.
 So while it will have no problem cleaning the immediate dirt and debris from your vents, it is incapable of traveling through your actual ductwork and doing a thorough cleaning job.

 There is also more to cleaning your HVAC system then simply cleaning out vents.
-And while you may not be able to get all the dirt, debris, and allergens out of your ductwork without some specialized equipment, you can still do a couple other important maintenance tasks that will improve the indoor air quality of your home.
+And while you may not be able to get all the dirt, debris, and allergens out of your ductwork without some specialized equipment, you can still do a couple of other important maintenance tasks that will improve the indoor air quality of your home.

 Clean or change your Air Filters

 Having clean air in your house depends greatly on how efficient the filter is.
 Air filters can either be washable or disposable.
 The washable filters are the only ones that are meant to be cleaned and reused in the home.
 As a safety measure, it’s always good to ensure that the system is turned off before and when cleaning the filters is in progress.
-How often you clean your home’s air filters will depend on a number of factors.
-If you have pets in the home, or smoke, or if you suffer from allergies then you’d want to frequently examine your home’s air filter and determine how quickly it is becoming restricted due to contaminates.
+How often you clean your home’s air filters will depend on several factors.
+If you have pets in the home or smoke, or if you suffer from allergies then you’d want to frequently examine your home’s air filter and determine how quickly it is becoming restricted due to contaminates.
 Manufacturers generally recommend cleaning or replacing your air filter every 3 months.
 It’s a quick and easy job, so this is definitely one that you can do yourself, and your handy-dandy shop vac will do well with cleaning a reusable air filter.